How to set up and install Fire Opal

 pip install fire-opal

 To use Fire Opal, you'll need a Q-CTRL account.
-Once you have your account, you can either authenticate to Fire Opal via browser when executing a function for the first time, or you can authenticate using an API key.
+Once you have your account, there are two ways in which you can authenticate your account:

 import fireopal as fo